William Dudley Pelley: Political activism

-Pelley opposed Franklin Delano Roosevelt and the New Deal.
-He founded the Christian Party in 1935, and ran an unsuccessful campaign as candidate for president in 1936, winning only 1,600 votes.
-He engaged in a long dispute with the United States House of Representatives' Dies Committee, predecessor to the House Un-American Activities Committee.
-In 1940, federal marshals conducted a raid on Pelley's headquarters in Asheville, arresting his followers and seizing his property.
+Pelley opposed Franklin Delano Roosevelt and the New Deal, claiming that they were part of a Jewish plot to control the U.S. government.
+Pelley founded the Christian Party in 1935 and ran an unsuccessful campaign in 1936 as its candidate for president, winning only 1,600 votes.
+He often spoke of protecting the U.S. Constitution.
+He also proposed turning the United States into a corporation, with all white Christian citizens as shareholders.

+He engaged in a lengthy dispute with the United States House of Representatives' Dies Committee, a predecessor to the House Un-American Activities Committee.

-Despite serious financial and material setbacks within his organization which resulted from lengthy court battles, Pelley continued to oppose Roosevelt, especially as diplomatic relations between the United States and the Empire of Japan and Nazi Germany became strained in the early 1940s.
+Despite significant financial and material setbacks within his organization due to lengthy court battles, Pelley continued to oppose Roosevelt, especially as diplomatic relations between the United States and the Empire of Japan and Nazi Germany became strained in the early 1940s.
 Pelley accused Roosevelt of being a warmonger and advocated isolationism.
-Roosevelt enlisted J. Edgar Hoover and the FBI to investigate Pelley.
+Roosevelt enlisted J. Edgar Hoover and the Federal Bureau of Investigation (FBI) to investigate Pelley.
 Subsequently, the FBI interviewed subscribers to Pelley's newspapers and magazines.

-Although the attack on Pearl Harbor in December 1941 led Pelley to disband the Silver Legion, he continued to attack the government in his magazine, Roll Call, which alarmed Roosevelt, Attorney General Francis Biddle, and the House Un-American Activities Committee.
-After stating in one issue of Roll Call that the devastation of the Pacific Fleet at Pearl Harbor was worse than the government claimed, Pelley was arrested at his new base of operations in Noblesville, Indiana, and in April 1942, he was charged with 12 counts of treason and sedition.
-One charge was dropped, but he was tried in Indiana and convicted of the other 11 charges, mostly for making seditious statements and for obstructing military recruiting and fomenting insurrection within the military.
-Pelley was sentenced to 15 years in prison.
-After serving eight years, he was paroled and released in 1950.
+Although the attack on Pearl Harbor in December 1941 led Pelley to disband the Silver Legion, he continued to attack the government in his magazine, Roll Call.
+This alarmed Roosevelt, Attorney General Francis Biddle, and the House Un-American Activities Committee.
+After stating in one issue of Roll Call that the devastation of the Pacific Fleet at Pearl Harbor was worse than the government claimed, Pelley was arrested at his new base of operations in Noblesville, Indiana.
+In April 1942, he was charged with 12 counts of sedition.
+Also charged were his secretary and future wife, Agnes Marion Henderson, his editor, Lawrence A. Brown, and his publishing company, Fellowship Press, Incorporated.
+One charge against Pelley was dropped, but he was convicted of the other 11 charges, mostly for making seditious statements, obstructing military recruiting, and fomenting insurrection within the military.
+Henderson and Brown were both acquitted on all counts, save for the charge of seditious conspiracy.
+Fellowship Press was also found guilty.
+The judge sentenced Pelley to 15 years in prison, Brown to five years, and Henderson to a two-year suspended term.
+He also imposed a $5,000 fine on Fellowship Press.

+After serving eight years, Pelley was paroled in February 1950.
 While still incarcerated, he was one of 30 defendants in the "Mass Sedition Trial" of Nazi sympathizers which culminated in a mistrial after the death of the judge, Edward C. Eicher, in November 1944.

 Later life

 In his final years, Pelley dealt with charges of securities fraud that had been brought against him while he was living in Asheville.

-The terms of Pelley's parole stipulated that he remain in central Indiana, and desist from all political activity.
-He developed an elaborate religious philosophy called "Soulcraft" based on his belief in UFOs and extraterrestrials, and published Star Guests in 1950.
-Pelley died at his home in Noblesville, Indiana on June 30, 1965.
+The terms of Pelley's parole stipulated that he remain in central Indiana and desist from all political activity.
+He developed an elaborate religious philosophy called "Soulcraft" based on his belief in UFOs and extraterrestrials.
+He published Star Guests in 1950.
+Pelley died at his home in Noblesville, Indiana, on June 30, 1965.
+He is buried in Crownland Cemetery, Noblesville.